How Much Does a Fire Pit Cost in 2025?

 Concrete

-Averaging $200 to $1,000, concrete is popular with homeowners for its budget-friendly pricing, weather resistance, and durability.
-Low-end concrete prioritizes function and doesn’t usually include decorative elements, but high-end concrete fire pits may feature split-face, coloring, or other styles.
+Averaging $200 to $1,000, concrete is a popular choice for homeowners due to its budget-friendly pricing, weather resistance, and durability.
+Low-end concrete prioritizes function and typically doesn’t include decorative elements, whereas high-end concrete fire pits may feature split-face, coloring, or other decorative styles.

 Stainless Steel

 A standard stainless steel fire pit costs between $250 and $1,200.
 Portable fire pits made from stainless steel offer durability, weather resistance, versatility, and a range of styles.
 They require minimal upkeep and pair well with different fuel types.
 Expect higher costs for customized options, such as steel bowls.
-Other metals, including copper and cast iron, are also appropriate for fire pits.
+Other metals, such as copper and cast iron, are also suitable for fire pits.

 Brick